by Eric Pepa

 It is not economically or politically feasible in the near term to remove all, or even most of the dams, but studies and proposals have been brewing for years.
 In fact, the Kane County Forest Preserve District is making progress with the Illinois DNR to fund removal of the Carpentersville Dam and the Fabyan Forest Preserve Causeway in Geneva.
 Other dam removals or modifications are also under consideration, such as the St. Charles dam.

-According to Executive Director Gary Mechanic: “Friends of the Fox River’s mission is about protecting the river and water quality, so I don’t think removing dams is a direct goal…but it is important to educate people about the effects the dams have on the quality of water and aquatic species in the Fox River.”
+According to Executive Director Gary Mechanic: “Friends of the Fox River’s mission is about protecting the river and improving its water quality.
+Our mission also includes restoring the river to full health.
+So we believe it is important to educate people about the many negative effects the dams have on the quality of water and aquatic species in the Fox River, and promote a free flowing river unrestricted by outmoded dams.”

 If you’d like to learn more about the dam question, there are many good resources on the FOFR website at https://friendsofthefoxriver.org/resources/water-quality/